Sydney harbour bridge

 From Harbour to Heights: Seven Bridges Walk Sydney (2024)

-The Seven Bridges Walk serves as a hope, with every step contributing to cancer research and prevention programs initiated by Cancer Council NSW.
+The Seven Bridges Walk is a hope, with every step contributing to cancer research and prevention programs initiated by Cancer Council NSW.
 It is a collective effort to make a positive impact, turning a beautiful walk into a powerful stride toward supporting those affected by cancer and fostering advancements in the fight against this formidable disease.

 The Seven Bridges Walk in Sydney